 Long Straight Hair

-It is a very commonly seen hairstyle in photographs from the 1970s, especially with the younger generation and teenage schoolgirls.
-It was also seen on many celebrities, including actresses Peggy Lipton (who appeared in hit TV series Mod Squad) and Ali MacGraw.
+It is a very commonly seen women’s 1970s hairstyle, especially with the younger generation and teenage schoolgirls.
+Long hair was also popular with celebrities, including actresses Peggy Lipton (who appeared in the hit TV series Mod Squad) and Ali MacGraw.

 Mohicans & All Things Punk